mollzilla/image_search_post_send/README.md

 want to get rid of the ugly 404 message when there is not an existent subreddit

+Used another filter to add subreddits according to key letters instead of keywords and therefore broaden the search, and thus preventing 404 for inexistent subreddits.

+Finally decided to use thumbnails due to the amount of results

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start